 Water will primarily be released from Greeley's mountain reservoirs although the Tri-Districts may supplement the Greeley releases.
-The applicant has included a 5% transit loss through the Poudre Canyon and a 0.25% per mile transit loss from the mouth of the Poudre Canyon to the Home Office Pit for a total transit loss of 7.8%.
-This loss will be applied to Greeley's and the Tri-Districts' replacement supplies unless the Partners receive prior approval from the District 3 Water Commissioner to make replacements downstream of the Home Office Pit.
+The applicant has included a 5% transit loss through the Poudre Canyon and a 0.25% per mile transit loss from the mouth of the Poudre Canyon to the Lamb Lakes for a total transit loss of 7.8%.
+This loss will be applied to Greeley's and the Tri-Districts' replacement supplies unless the Partners receive prior approval from the District 3 Water Commissioner to make replacements downstream of the Lamb Lakes.
 Appropriate transit losses are subject to the Water Commissioner's approval for any replacements made upstream of the Lamb Lakes.

 The third source of replacement water is water stored pursuant to the Overland Trail Reservoirs conditional water storage right decreed in case no. 2000CW251.
-The Overland Trail Reservoir system (WDID 0303312) consists of a series of existing off-channel lined gravel pits, located in portions of Sections 32 & 33, T8N, and Section 3, T7N, R69W, 6th P.M. (see Figure 1: Overland Trail Reservoir Project).
+The Overland Trail Reservoir system (WDID 0303312) consists of a series of existing off-channel lined gravel pits, located in portions of Sections 32 & 33, Township 8 North, and Section 3, Township 7 North, all in Range 69 West of the 6th P.M. (see Figure 1: Overland Trail Reservoir Project).
 The liners for Overland Ponds 1-5 and Treiber Lakes A and B have been approved by this office.
 The Overland Trail Reservoirs are filled with water diverted from the Cache la Poudre River via the New Mercer Ditch, Larimer County Canal No. 2, the Overland Trail Diversion Structure, Munroe Gravity Canal (a/k/a North Poudre Supply Canal), and/or the Pleasant Valley Pipeline.
 The total decreed capacity of the Overland Trail Reservoirs is 10,962 acre-feet, conditional.
 Replacement water from the Overland Trail Reservoirs is proposed to be pumped into the Cache la Poudre River at approximately the same location as the Lamb Lakes.

 The fourth source of replacement water is water stored in priority in the River Bluffs Lake (WDID 0303324) located at the Three Bells Veldman Property.
-The River Bluffs Lake is primarily located in the W1/2 of the NE1/4 and the E1/2 of the NW1/4 of Section 13, Township 6 North, Range 68 West of the 6th P.M., and was mined under the Three Bells gravel pit (DRMS M-1979-191).
+The River Bluffs Lake is primarily located in the W1⁄2 of the NE1⁄4 and the E1⁄2 of the NW1⁄4 of Section 13, Township 6 North, Range 68 West of the 6th P.M., and was mined under the Three Bells gravel pit (DRMS Permit No. M-1979-191).
 The reservoir was lined with a compacted clay liner and the liner was approved by the State Engineer's Office on March 6, 2015 as meeting the design standard referenced in the August 1999 State Engineer Guidelines for Lining Criteria for Gravel Pits (1999 SEO Guidelines).
 The reservoir capacity is approximately 1,038 acre-feet.

-On March 23, 2018, ELCO and the North Weld County Water District ("North Weld") purchased River Bluffs Lake.
-ELCO and North Weld are two entities of the Tri-Districts.
-As part of the purchase ELCO and North Weld obtained the right to use up to 500 acre-feet of the water stored in the Lake.
-The Partners are proposing to use this replacement water for evaporative depletions at the site if the calling right is located downstream of the River Bluffs Lake.
+On March 23, 2018, ELCO and the North Weld County Water District ("NWCWD") purchased River Bluffs Lake.
+ELCO and NWCWD are two entities of the Tri-Districts.
+As part of the purchase ELCO and NWCWD obtained the right to use up to 500 acre-feet of the water stored in River Bluffs Lake.
+The Partners are proposing to use this water for replacement of evaporative depletions at the Lamb Lakes if the calling right is located downstream of the River Bluffs Lake.
 Releases of replacement water will be made at or above the point of the downstream calling right.
-Releases from the Lake will be delivered into the Cache la Poudre River in the SW1/4 of the SW1/4 of Section 13, Township 8 North, Range 68 West, of the 6th P.M.
-No transit losses associated with the releases from the Lake will be assessed under this SWSP amendment since the releases will be upstream of the calling right.
+Releases from River Bluffs Lake will be delivered into the Cache la Poudre River in the SW1⁄4 of the SW1⁄4 of Section 13, Township 6 North, Range 68 West of the 6th P.M.
+No transit losses associated with the releases from River Bluffs Lake will be assessed under this SWSP since the releases will be made downstream of the point of depletion (i.e., downstream of the Lamb Lakes).